gate-computer/gate/README.md

   - protobuf-compiler
   - libprotobuf-dev

-The components implemented with C and assembly can be built with `make`.  `make bin` builds the Go programs without bundling the non-Go components in them.
+The components implemented with C and assembly can be built using `make`.
+`make bin` builds the Go programs without bundling the non-Go components in them.

 Additional requirements for `make check`: